 Hard lights are most easily identified by the shadows that they cast rather than the way they rest upon a subject.
 Anything illuminated by the rays of a hard light will be accompanied by a clear, dark silhouette of a shadow.

-Hard light is often considered to be not a very good light, although it depends entirely on the look you’re after.
+Hard light is often considered to be not very good light, although it depends entirely on the look you’re after.
 Hard light can work extremely well for some images and ideas.
-The photo below shows a case where using hard light gives more dramatic effect to the photo.
+The photo below shows a case where using hard light gives a more dramatic effect to the photo.

-A soft light is generally considered to be more friendly and flattering to your subjects.
+Soft light is generally considered to be more friendly and flattering to your subjects.
 It’s used often with portraits.
 The images are meant to be inviting, warm and welcoming.
 A soft light produces the opposite effect as the shadow loses definition and becomes more muted.
 This is the kind of light photographers chase during the golden hour of daylight.

 Two factors affecting the softness of light: The first is the size of the light source in relation to the subject.
 The larger the light source, the softer the light being cast on the subject will be.